adaly/cSplotch/README.md

 Tested on Python 3.5 and 3.7.

-Splotch has been tested on Mac and Linux.
+cSplotch has been tested on Mac and Linux.
 It has not been tested on Windows.

 ### First installation method

-#### Installing Splotch
+#### Installing cSplotch

-The following command installs the Splotch Python module and compiles the Stan model in one go
+The following command installs the cSplotch Python module and compiles the Stan model in one go
 ```console
 $ pip install git+https://git@github.com/adaly/cSplotch.git
 $ pip install --no-deps --force-reinstall --upgrade --install-option="--stan" git+https://git@github.com/adaly/cSplotch.git